 Keeping the power flowing - standby proposals

-Once the islands are connected to the mainland GB electricity system via SSEN Transmission’s 600MW HVDC transmission link this will supply Shetland’s demand needs for the vast majority of the time, however a standby solution is also required to ensure homes and businesses continue to receive the power they need during transmission system outages.
+Once the islands are connected to the mainland GB electricity system via SSEN Transmission’s 600MW HVDC transmission link, this will supply Shetland’s demand needs for the vast majority of the time, however a standby solution is also required to ensure homes and businesses continue to receive the power they need during transmission system outages.

 At the time of submitting our RIIO-ED2 business plan there was uncertainty over the costs of these standby supply arrangements.
 To provide the most efficient solution for consumers, we required time to complete our procurement process to provide increased certainty on the costs required to implement the solution.
 In November 2022 Ofgem decided to implement the Shetland Enduring Solution uncertainty mechanism re-opener to provide the time to complete the procurement process.